esot321c/cardano-service-monitoring/README.md

 This is a simple docker setup to run Prometheus and Grafana for monitoring a Cardano API, to ensure it is synced with the network.

+NOTE: rather than using localhost, you may have more success with a hardcoded IP.
+Anywhere you see `localhost` in this repo, it was tested using the network IP for the host machine.

 ## Setup

 1. Put the correct URL for your API on line 11 of exporter.py